iOS 26: What SMS Marketers Need to Know

 Onsite Opt-in Remains The Fastest List Growth Tool

-Onsite Opt-In is our patented opt-in method that uses a One-Time Passcode to complete the opt-in while keeping the customer on-site.
-Our testing with iOS 26 shows that messages containing One-Time Passcodes are treated as time sensitive messages that (1) still appear as notifications on the lock screen; and (2) temporarily appear in the main inbox because they are recognized as time sensitive messages.
+Onsite Opt-In is our patented opt-in method that uses a One-Time Passcode to complete the opt-in while keeping the subscriber on-site.
+Apple has confirmed that messages containing One-Time Passcodes are treated as time sensitive messages that (1) still appear as notifications on the lock screen, (2) temporarily appear in the main inbox because they are recognized as time sensitive messages, and (3) trigger the auto-fill as expected.

 Key Takeaway?
 Don’t Panic

 With the release of iOS 26, a lot is changing for Apple users.
 And yet, very little is changing for SMS marketers.
 The purpose of Filter Unknown Sender is to keep messages that people don’t want to see out of their inbox.
-And remember, it’s not the default setting for all Apple users.
 So as long as you keep sending valuable, relevant, and personalized text messages to your subscribers, they will keep engaging with your texts, having conversations with your brand, and adding you to their known senders lists.
-That’s been our recommended strategy for years, and will continue to be the same post iOS 26 release.
+And in the meantime, we are working on new opt-in features that prioritize your placement within the Known Senders inbox.